doc4d/4d-web-studio/docs/getting-started/overview.md

 ## What to expect from this preview version

-By joining this preview, you will discover a totally new web UI.
-You will get familiar with the concept of datasources and learn how to create webforms by placing components on a page, how to map components to data, how to trigger 4D code (dataclass functions or project methods) by configuring events.
+In 4D Web Studio, you will discover a totally new web UI, get familiar with the concept of datasources, and learn how to:
+* create webforms by placing components on a page
+* map components to data
+* trigger 4D code (dataclass functions or project methods) by configuring events

 Since this is a preview version, you'll be using an unfinished product, and you can expect bugs to happen.
 If you'd rather have a bug-free experience, we recommend waiting a few more months.